practicajs/practica/docs/blog/use-case/index.md

 ---
-slug: a-compilation-of-outstanding-testing-articles-with-javaScript
+slug: temporary-name
 date: 2023-08-06T10:00
 hide_table_of_contents: true
-title: The merits of the beautiful and forgotten use-case pattern
+title: About the sweet and powerful 'use case' code pattern
 authors: [goldbergyoni]
 tags:
   [